GabbedT/ZenithSoC/docs/cpu/instruction_cache.rst

 Overview
 --------

 The Instruction Cache provides low-latency instruction fetch from DDR memory to the ApogeoRV core.
-It implements a direct-mapped cache with configurable size and block dimensions, coupled with a fetch controller FSM that manages cache misses, memory refills, and instruction sequencing.
+It implements a direct-mapped cache with configurable size and block dimensions, coupled with a fetch controller that manages cache misses, memory refills, and instruction delivery.

-The cache design prioritizes sequential instruction access patterns with an integrated instruction sequencer that buffers cache blocks, enabling single-cycle fetch throughput on cache hits and sequential access within blocks.
+The fetch path is pipelined: a request FIFO absorbs every fetch, so the frontend keeps requesting instructions through cache misses and refills and stalls only when the FIFO is full.
+Sequential code is served from a retained copy of the last delivered block or from a speculative pre-read of the next block, which makes sequential block transitions cost zero stall cycles.
+A returning refill delivers words to matching queued requests as soon as they arrive (early restart) instead of waiting for the whole line to be written back.

 Features
 ~~~~~~~~

 * Direct-mapped cache architecture
-* Configurable cache size (default 4KB - 16KB)
-* Configurable block size (default 16-32 bytes)
+* Configurable cache size and block size (SoC default: 4KB, 16-byte blocks)
-* Single-cycle hit latency
+* 16-entry request FIFO for pipelined request acceptance
+* Retained-block serving: one word per cycle without cache accesses
+* Speculative next-block pre-read: zero-stall sequential block transitions
 * Automatic cache line refill on miss
-* Instruction sequencer for sequential access optimization
+* Early restart: refill words delivered to matching requests before allocation
 * Support for non-sequential jumps and branches
 * Pipeline flush capability via invalidate signal
 * Region switching support (ROM to DDR transitions)